 About Us

-The Long Paddock is a Queensland Government initiative that has provided climate and pasture information to the grazing community since 1995.
+The Long Paddock is a Queensland Government initiative that has provided climate and pasture information to the rural community since 1995.
 With over 17,000 visits per month (on average), the site provides access to rainfall and pasture outlooks and decision support tools to support land management decision making and planning for land holders, education, consultants and extension officers.

 Please use this reference to cite the Long Paddock website: